cortex-js/cortex-js.github.io/kb-compute-engine.md

 considered equal.
 This tolerance is set when the `engine.precision` is changed to be such that the last two digits are ignored.

-The evaluations may be expensive operations.
+Evaluating the expressions may be expensive.
 Other options to consider to compare two expressions include:
-- `expr.isSame(other)` for a structural comparison
+- `expr.isSame(other)` for a structural comparison which does not involve evaluating the expressions.
 - `expr.is(other)` for a comparison of a number literal

 **Examples**